Frequently Asked Questions

-Is the Buckeye PAL confidential?
+Does the Buckeye PAL maintain privacy?

-- The PAL is a non-confidential resource.
+- The PAL is a private resource.
 What you tell a volunteer is generally private.
 Volunteers will not disclose any information about a caller’s identity or situation.
-However, in circumstances where an individual is in immediate danger to themselves or others, confidentiality is not maintained.
+However, in circumstances where an individual is in immediate danger to themselves or others, privacy is not maintained.
 Additionally, PAL volunteers are mandatory reporters and will report instances of sexual assault, sexual harassment, domestic/dating violence, stalking, sex-and gender-based discrimination and pregnancy discrimination.